Ear Health Central Otago Responds to Growing Need for Ear Care Services

 The Alexandra clinic does mean that the Cromwell clinic, held once a week, will no longer operate.
 Cromwell patients will instead benefit from more appointment availability and reduced wait time in between bookings.

 “We are so excited to be able to welcome locals and patients to our new clinic,” Simon adds.
-“We are committed to the continual advancement of our services because good ear health is proven to benefit wellbeing and improve general health.
+“We are committed to continually advancing our services because good ear health benefits well-being and improves general health.
 We are passionate about ear care and believe people’s confidence doesn’t have to be impacted due to ear problems.”